emeraldkwekowe/emerald-news-app/README.md

 ## Prerequisites

 - [Docker](https://docs.docker.com/get-docker/) installed on your machine.
-- NodeJS >= 16.10.0 (Application was bootstrapped with latest version of node js)
+- NodeJS >= 18.0.0 (Application was bootstrapped with latest version of Node js)

 ## Step 1: Clone the Project